ruchi222/crud-app/README.md

 ## Credits

-CRUD App is built and maintained by [Safdar Jamal](https://safdarjamal.github.io).
+CRUD App is built and maintained by [Ruchika Gosain](https://ruchi222.github.io).

-## License

-CRUD App is open-source software licensed under the [MIT License](https://github.com/SafdarJamal/crud-app/blob/master/LICENSE).